Skip to main content

 Auditing Framework

-In accordance with the Companies Act, all joint stock companies, limited liability companies, and brokerages are required to have mandatory annual audits of their financial statements.
+In accordance with the Companies Act, PIEs are required to have mandatory annual audits of their financial statements.

 SOCPA reports that it requires the application of ISA in Saudi Arabia with the following additional requirements: (i) audit documentation (ISA 230) can be retained for at least 10 years; and (ii) footnotes are required in audit reports.
 As of the date of this assessment, the 2020 version of ISA has been endorsed for application in the jurisdiction.
-SOCPA translated ISQM 1 & 2, ISA 220, ISA 315, ISA 600, and ISRS 4400 into Arabic in line with the IFAC translation policy, available here.
+SOCPA has also translated ISQM 1 & 2, ISA 220, ISA 315, ISA 600, and ISRS 4400 into Arabic in line with the IFAC translation policy.

 • Regulation of Accountancy Profession

-Professional accountants are subject to regulation by the Saudi Organization for Certified Public Accountants (SOCPA) in accordance with the Certified Public Accountants (CPA) Regulation No. M12 of 1991 under the supervision of the Ministry of Finance.
+Professional accountants are subject to regulation by the Saudi Organization for Chartered and Professional Accountants (SOCPA) in accordance with the Law of the Profession of Accounting and Auditing Royal Decree No. M/59 March 11, 2021 under the supervision of the Ministry of Commerce.

 Subject to oversight by the Ministry of Commerce, SOCPA is responsible for: (i) setting accounting and auditing standards; (ii) establishing ethical requirements; (iii) administering professional examinations and delivering continuing professional development programs; (iv) approving CPA offices that can offer training to candidates wishing to fulfill the requirements for certification; and (v) establishing and operating a quality assurance review system.
-Investigation and discipline of members of the profession is the responsibility of a committee that was established by the Ministry of Commerce and includes a SOCPA representative.
+Investigation and discipline of members of the profession is the responsibility of a committee that was established by the Ministry of Commerce..

-The CPA Regulation, along with SOCPA’s internal regulations, specify initial and continuing professional development (IPD and CPD, respectively) requirements, and outline the areas of responsibility of other entities involved in regulation which includes the Ministry of Higher Education.
-While the Ministry of Higher Education sets the accountancy degree criteria, SOCPA establishes and provides professional examinations as well as the accountancy education program that is needed.
+The Law of the Profession of Accounting and Auditing, along with SOCPA’s internal regulations, specify initial and continuing professional development (IPD and CPD, respectively) requirements, and outline the areas of responsibility of other entities involved in regulation which includes the Ministry of Education.
+While the Ministry of Education sets the accountancy degree criteria, SOCPA establishes and provides professional examinations as well as the accountancy education program that is needed.

 • Audit Oversight Arrangements